InterstellarJS/PlanetTech/README.md

 What sets this library apart is its utilization of the GPU for all tasks.
 This includes generating textures for each facet, performing displacement, and shaping PlaneGeometries into spherical forms; the entire process occurs on the GPU.
 Consequently, there is no need for WebWorkers at this stage.

-## Features
+## Features/Ideas
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.
 - flexability and speed.
 - quadtree sphere.
 - cubeMap. (threading and instancing coming soon)
 - Terrain generation: Generate detailed and customizable terrains with different types of landscapes such as mountains, valleys, and plains.
 - Texture mapping: Apply textures to the terrain to enhance visual realism and add visual variety.(coming soon)
-- Gpu generated normal map.(coming soon)
+- Gpu generated normal map.
-- Gpu generated displacement map.(coming soon)
+- Gpu generated displacement map.
-- Atmospheric effects: Simulate atmospheric effects such as clouds, haze, and lighting to create a more immersive environment.(coming soon)
+- Atmospheric effects: Simulate atmospheric effects such as clouds, haze, and lighting to create a more immersive environment.(dev complete)
-- User interaction: Allow users to interact with the generated planet by zooming, rotating, and exploring different regions.(coming soon)
 - Texture editing / terrain editing. (coming soon)
-- Texture Atlas. (coming soon)
+- Texture Atlas. (dev complete)
-- Texture channel packing.(coming soon)
+- Texture channel packing.(dev complete)
-- Texture Splat Map.(coming soon)
+- Texture Splat Map.(dev complete)
 - Physics. (coming soon)
 - assets.  (coming soon)
 - foliage. (coming soon)
-- ability to switch from WebGL to WebGPU backended (coming soon)
+- ability to switch from WebGL to WebGPU backended (dev complete)

 ## Specs
 - Recommended GPU is GTX 1060 and above.